madajaju/EDT/docs/briefs/edw-1/en/episode.md

 img: thumbnail.png
 image: thumbnail.png
-summary: For the week of February 6, 2023.
-News from around the world of digital transformation in artificial intelligence, cloud computing, and cybersecurity.
+summary: For the week of February 6, 2023, News from around the world: digital transformation in artificial intelligence, cloud computing, and cybersecurity.
 video: https://youtu.be/XSOJHnr-4TY
-description: For the week of February 6, 2023.
-News from around the world of digital transformation in artificial intelligence, cloud computing, and cybersecurity.
+description: For the week of February 6, 2023, News from around the world: digital transformation in artificial intelligence, cloud computing, and cybersecurity.
 ---

 {% include transistor.html id="9a914f38" %}

 {% include youtube.html id="XSOJHnr-4TY" %}

 ---